 69. Scientific knowledge about elephant intelligence has been increasing rapidly in the past decade: what we currently know is only a tiny fraction of what elephant brains are likely capable of, and yet more amazing abilities are still likely to be discovered.
 But even based on what we know at this stage, including through my own and my colleagues' extensive experience, observations and studies, both African and Asian elephants share many key traits of autonomy with humans and like humans are autonomous beings.

-I declare under penalty of perjury under the law of Colorado that the foregoing is true and correct.
+I, Joyce Poole, Ph.D., declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct: